 The weight requested for a hair specimen is 125 milligrams (0.125 Gram).
 Use of the TEI Hair Weight Scale Cards will insure the collection of sufficient sample weight.
 However, if a Hair Weight Scale is not available, one full teaspoon should approximate the weight requirement.

-Upon cutting the sample, the hair should be placed directly into a clean hair specimen envelope normally provided by the laboratory and then sealed with the glue flap only.
+Upon cutting the sample, the hair should be placed directly into a clean hair specimen envelope provided.
 Do not use plastic bags in place of the standard paper envelopes to hold the hair specimen.
-In addition, do not use staples, paper clips, adhesive tape, aluminum foil or other metal and paper material of any kind to seal, secure or wrap the hair envelope and/or the hair specimen contained within.
+Do not use staples, paper clips, adhesive tape, aluminum foil or other metal and paper material of any kind to seal, secure or wrap the hair envelope and/or the hair specimen contained within.